 Backups + SVC

 At this point, we could add git to our directory to handle versioning and backups.
-Im an advocate for making your dotfiles public, that way others can observe and learn from your set up.
-Check out some awesome dotfile repos here: https://dotfiles.github.io/
+I'm an advocate for making your dotfiles public, that way others can observe and learn from your set up.
+You can also get some inspiration for your own dotfile repo.

 I haven't quite mastered the art of dotfile management, but stow has certainly helped me get one step closer.
-In the future, I would like to make my dotfiles portable enough so that, with the help of some bash scripting, my environment could be pulled from my repo and set up in any linux environment via ssh.
+In the future, I would like to make my dotfiles portable enough so that, with the help of some bash scripting, my environment could be pulled from my repo and set up in any linux environment.

-I hope this post helped you understand stow and dotfile management a little more.
+I hope this post helped you understand gnu stow and dotfile management a little more.